BBj-Plugins/WebKit/README.md

 # WebKit
-Web Development Components for BBj DWC
+Web Development Components for BBj DWC (only!)

+Careful: Experimental work in progress!